Nested intervals: Archimedes' circle measurement

 As shown in the image, lower and upper bounds for the circumference of a circle can be obtained with inscribed and circumscribed regular polygons.
 When examining a circle with diameter $1$, the circumference is (by definition of Pi) the circle number $\pi$.

 Around 250 BCE Archimedes of Syracuse started with regular hexagons, whose side lengths (and therefore circumference) can be directly calculated from the circle diameter.
 Furthermore, a way to compute the side length of a regular $2n$-gon from the previous $n$-gon can be found, starting at the regular hexagon ($6$-gon).
 By successively doubling the number of edges until reaching 96-sided polygons, Archimedes reached an interval with $\tfrac{223}{71}< \pi < \tfrac{22}{7}$.
 The upper bound $22/7 \approx 3.143$ is still often used as a rough, but pragmatic approximation of $\pi$.

 Around the year 1600 CE, Archimedes' method was still the gold standard for calculating Pi and was used by Dutch mathematician Ludolph van Ceulen, to compute more than thirty digits of $\pi$, which took him decades.
 Soon after, more powerful methods for the computation were found.

 Other implementations

 Early uses of sequences of nested intervals (or can be described as such with modern mathematics), can be found in the predecessors of calculus (differentiation and integration).
 In computer science, sequences of nested intervals is used in algorithms for numerical computation.
-I.e. the Bisection method can be used for calculating the roots of continuous functions.
+E.g. the bisection method can be used for calculating the roots of continuous functions.
 In contrast to mathematically infinite sequences, an applied computational algorithm terminates at some point, when the desired zero has been found or sufficiently well approximated.